|

 enjoy excellent fishing.

-Market Towns The Edinburgh - Dumfries turnpike
+p.835 Market Towns The Edinburgh - Dumfries

-at Abington so postal services are good.
+coach passes at Abington so postal services are good.

 Carriers from this area as well as from Nithsdale and